cybervisiontech/cdap-packs/etl-pack/README.rst

 ----------------------

 Currently, the *ETL-pack* supports two types of ETL pipelines: batch and real-time.
 Batch processing happens with help of MapReduce jobs.
-Real-time processing utilizes the Tigon Flows container.
-There are number of configuration options for ETL pipeline as displayed below.
+Real-time processing utilizes a Flow container.
+There are a number of configuration options for an ETL pipeline as displayed below.

 |(Batch)|